"> Georgiann Benkovic – Prince of Peace

 Dear Friends

 Visit our Grotto at Prince of Peace Parish-Assumption of the BVM Church.
-Pray to our Blessed Mother for peace in our country and the world and ask her assistance to bring friends and families who are not practicing their faith to return to her son, Our Lord Jesus.
+Pray to our Blessed Mother for peace in our country and the world and ask her assistance to bring friends and families who are not practicing their faith to return to her Son, Our Lord Jesus.

 Our Blessed Virgin Mary Grotto is the Queen of Peace.